VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![image](https://github.com/user-attachments/assets/239c3a7e-e6f5-44cd-bb89-e8768e81a1da)

-Each of the two individual parts are considered "inactive" parcels, by practice only.
+Each of the two individual parts are considered "inactive" parcels, by practice only, and not uniformly across towns.

 ### Separate Mapped Unit, Defined by Practice